ryan-mcclue/unsw/gens4015/week8-writing-assignment.md

 To demonstrate that the captain is not devoid of emotion, he eventually succumbs to the anxiety "To date I had avoided searching my own cabin, but as the hours to re-entry counted down, I lost it."
 As he experiences these emotions first hand, his words of comfort are all the more genuine.
+As outlined in the lectures, space is a dangerous environment for humans.
-In the dangerous environment of space, I find it comforting to have someone who can stay resolute in a high pressure situation.
+I find it comforting to have someone who can stay resolute in a high pressure situation which is quite likely to occur in space.

 In the TV series *Star Trek: The Next Generation*, Data is an android who fits the 'introverted genius' archetype.
 I like the nuanced observations and complex calculations made by people of this archetype.
 Data's primarily role is Operations Manager, however he also frequently works in the engineering department.

-Due to his high intellect he was disconnected, wanted what most people took for granted.
+Due to their incredibly high intellect, people of this archetype are often disconnected from the general population.
+Data aligns with this stereotype.
+He wants what most of his crewmates take for granted.
-Insight into what it means to be human
+In his journey to develop his emotional intelligence, he provides a unique insight into what it means to be human.
-...
+Data demonstrates a lack of personal ambition and is entirely devoted to his work.
+This is due to his archetype, which makes him a contributor by nature.
+His standards are flawless and his work is imbued with impeccable efficiency and neatness.
+He is able to perform extremely sophisticated computations to solve any task.
+As outlined in the lectures, space travel is complex.
-With the complexities of space travel, I enjoy witnessing someone capable of processing all the myriad of information with relative ease.
+I enjoy witnessing someone capable of understanding and processing all those difficulties to producing high-quality outcomes.

 LECTURES AND OUTSIDE READING